He sees dead people.

-If you like a swoon-worthy hero and the magic of New Orleans, you'll love this steamy, heart-melting romance.
+If you like intrigue, mystery, and suspense, you'll love this steamy, heart-melting romance.>

 What Readers are Saying: